graylydia/stocks-analysis/README.md

 <img width="259" alt="Original_AllStocksAnalysis_2017" src="https://user-images.githubusercontent.com/103657822/167314002-0aaddb54-7c14-43b6-af51-ad27ace8abb4.png">      <img width="269" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/103657822/167314144-45db28bc-74e4-4a70-ae92-7720aa56677f.png">

-The image on the left shows that it took 0.7460938 seconds for the original code to run.
-Whereas the image on the right shows that it took 0.14484375 for the refractored code to run.
+The image on the left shows that it took 0.7460938 seconds for the original code to run for the year 2017.
+Whereas the image on the right shows that it took 0.14484375 for the year 2017 refractored code to run.
 The time difference between the two is 0.5976563.
 That is 19.90% faster than the original code.

 <img width="260" alt="Original_AllStocksAnalysis_2018" src="https://user-images.githubusercontent.com/103657822/167314405-9481ac90-4824-4850-adee-6b609bde79ae.png">      <img width="267" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/103657822/167314413-9ab18df0-da97-44f7-83f6-1cc22c10fd59.png">

+For the year 2018, the original code ran in 0.7695312 which is shown by the image on the left.
+The image on the right indicates that the refractored code ran in 0.171875 for 2018.
+The time difference between these run times is 0.5976562.
+The refractored code is 22.34% quicker for the year 2018.